robz/Linkages3/README.md

 $ npm run-script build
 ```

 Then open `index.html` with a browser (I've only tested in the lastest versions of Chrome).
-You should see this something like this linkage:
+You should see something like this linkage:

 ![Image of basic linkage](http://bit.ly/1uppWqY)

 Here are the controls so far:
-* Press space to pause
+* Press `space` to pause
 * When paused, click and drag a ground point to move it around
 * When paused, hover over any bar*, and press `w` or `s` to change its length
 * When not paused, press `w` or `s` to increase or decrease the speed of the rotary input